Leadership Behavior Sets the Tone

 How do we get an employee’s full attention and best performance?

 Meredith: We live at a time when people look to work as a place for self-actualization.

 These days, when you go into a cafe you see people hard at work on their laptops pouring their time, energy, effort, creativity, and innovation into building something.
 Human beings want to create and give our efforts towards something.
 Organizations just need to tap and channel that.

-Tapping into that desire involves giving people the chance to channel their full capabilities as a human being, accessing more of their creativity, passion and “internal real estate” of their brain.
+Tapping into that desire involves giving people the chance to channel their full capabilities as human beings, accessing more of their creativity, passion, and “internal real estate” of their brains.

 What do people really lack and long for at work?

 Meredith: Clearly we’re now in the IMPACT or PURPOSE generation.
 There’s a 5,000-year-old cave painting in France that’s a little hand print.
 When I see it, I imagine a caption that reads ” I was here.”
 So it’s not a new concept, we long for significance.
 We come most alive when we can see a narrative bigger than ourselves, and we can find a place in it where we can plug in.
 Our piece of that story matters.

 But we now expect to be able to make meaning and impact in our work.

 What is the most important question leaders should ask employees?